byu-cpe/ComputingBootCamp/website/_selfpaced/03_How_to_create_Automated_Pass-off_Tests.md

 For information on how to use the "getRepoInfo.js" file, see the section with the same name below.

-For information on how to use the `juliangruber/read-file-action@v1`, see [Read File - GitHub Marketplace](https://github.com/marketplace/actions/read-file).
+For information on how to use the `juliangruber/read-file-action@v1` action, see [Read File - GitHub Marketplace](https://github.com/marketplace/actions/read-file).

 ```
 - name: Get the Pull Request's Number